mauryadk/SentimentAnalysis/README.md

 3. Add parameters to `params.yaml` if needed
 4. Update tests and documentation

-### Code Style

-- Follow PEP 8 guidelines
-- Use type hints where appropriate
-- Add docstrings for functions and classes
-- Implement proper error handling

-## 📝 License

-[Add your license information here]

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

 For questions or issues, please open an issue in the repository.

 ---